Sergii-Shpak-072422/prompts/cs_learning_prompt.md

 Start with the key idea of the concept.
 Describe it short and in simple language.

+## Purpose

+Describe the purpose of the concept.

 ## Metaphor

 Describe the concept by using the best suited metaphor for absolute beginners.